Texas two-step bankruptcy

-A Texas two-step bankruptcy is a two-step bankruptcy strategy under US bankruptcy law in which a solvent parent company spins off liabilities into a new company, and then has that new company declare bankruptcy.
+A Texas two-step bankruptcy (sometimes just Texas two-step) is a two-step bankruptcy strategy under US bankruptcy law in which a solvent parent company spins off liabilities into a new company, and then has that new company declare bankruptcy.
 In the first step, the parent company undergoes a Texas divisive merger, which allows companies to split off their liabilities from their assets.
 In the second step, the newly created spin-off declares a chapter 11 bankruptcy, usually in North Carolina, where bankruptcy courts are perceived to be more open to this scheme.
 The Texas two-step allows solvent companies to shield their assets from litigants using protections that are normally reserved for bankrupt companies.
 The goal of a Texas two-step is for the parent company to gain a third-party release of all liabilities it assigned to its spinoff, thus preventing litigants from pursuing those claims against the parent.

 Texas divisive merger

 Typically, a corporate merger involves two entities joining together so that the assets and liabilities of both become the assets and liabilities of the new, merged company.
 A Texas divisive merger achieves the opposite result: instead of two companies joining to become one, one company splits to become two.
 Corporate divisions or spin-offs are allowed in many jurisdictions, but the Texas divisive merger is distinctive because it treats the division as a merger.
 Notably, in a Texas two-step bankruptcy the parent company still maintains control over the spin-off by appointing its board and executives.